dawki river

 On a good day, the river remains so clear that one can count the pebbles underneath.
 And that’s how I found it during my brief two-hour but no-less-lucky visit.

-The picturesque beauty of Umngot River (or Dawki river) was indeed mesmerizing both in reel and real.
+The picturesque beauty of the Umngot River (or Dawki River) was indeed mesmerizing both in reel and real.

 The many floating boats gave an impression as if they were being dragged on a glass surface, rather than being sailed.